Why choose Mobi-C® Cervical Disc over Fusion?

-• In the Mobi-C clinical study, patients returned to work on average one week faster (one-level patients) and three weeks faster (two-level patients) compared to fusion patients.
+- In the clinical study, patients returned to work on average one week faster (one-level patients) and three weeks faster (two-level patients) compared to fusion patients.

 Mobi-C How it Works

-Mobi-C contains patented mobile bearing technology that allows the polyethylene core to slide and rotate inside the disc for self-adjustment to the cervical spine movements.
-This means that Mobi-C can react to the normal motion in the cervical spine.
+It contains patented mobile bearing technology that allows the polyethylene core to slide and rotate inside the disc for self-adjustment to the cervical spine movements.
+This means that it can react to the normal motion in the cervical spine.